How to Find (the Correct) Planning Application Documents and Submit a Strong Objection - UK Guide

 👉 These do not form part of the application itself and should not be considered in your objection analysis or evidence.

-Outline Planning Applications: How to Find the Local Development Plan
+Outline Planning Applications: How to Find the Local Development Plan & Supporting Guidance

 It’s not one document